Eye Nutrition & Supplements: Complete Guide for Better Vision and Daily Eye Care

 Recent Updates in Eye Nutrition Research

-• Expanded research on omega-3 fatty acids and eye surface health
+• Expanded research on omega-3 and eye surface health

-In January 2025, global vision health organizations highlighted the growing prevalence of digital eye strain associated with prolonged screen use.
-As a result, discussions about blue light exposure and nutritional antioxidants have gained attention.
+In 2025, global health organizations emphasized the growing concern of digital eye strain due to prolonged screen exposure.
+This has led to increased discussions around blue light and nutritional antioxidants.

-These developments emphasize the importance of a balanced diet and evidence-based nutritional guidance.
+These trends reinforce the importance of balanced diets and evidence-based guidance.

 Regulations and Policies Related to Eye Supplements